 If you have several hardware devices running different operating systems, it would be best to purchase a multi-platform and multi-device license which can be in all your different hardware.

-An antivirus software prevent many types of nefarious programs that may be installed on your computer without your knowledge.
-An anti-malware program on the other hand will usually be used to clean your program once it has been infected.
+An antivirus software prevents many types of nefarious programs that may be installed on your computer without your knowledge.
+An anti-malware program, on the other hand, will usually be used to clean your program once it has been infected.
 In summary, all antivirus programs and anti-malware programs but not the vice versa.